Cryptococcal meningitis is a fungal infection of the tissues covering the brain and spinal cord. These tissues are called meninges.

 A lumbar puncture (spinal tap) is used to diagnose meningitis.
 In this test, a sample of cerebrospinal fluid (CSF) is removed from your spine and tested.

 Antifungal medicines are used to treat this form of meningitis.
 Intravenous (IV, through a vein) therapy with amphotericin B is the most common treatment.
 It is often combined with an oral antifungal medicine called 5-flucytosine.

-Another oral medication, fluconazole, in high doses may also be effective against this infection, and may be prescribed later.
+Another oral drug, fluconazole, in high doses may also be effective.
+If needed, it will be prescribed later in the disease course.

-People who recover from cryptococcal meningitis need long-term treatment with medication to prevent the infection from coming back.
-People with weakened immune systems, such as people with AIDs, will also need long-term treatment to improve their immune system.
+People who recover from cryptococcal meningitis need long-term medicine to prevent the infection from coming back.
+People with weakened immune systems, such as those with HIV/AIDS, will also need long-term treatment to improve their immune system.